 Medical Humanities has been making a case, for several decades now, to not only work across disciplinary silos, but to see the interplay of the cognitive, affective and conative, not as separate domains, but as dependent on each other.
 To not comprehend this is to set AETCOM apart from the Humanities.
 In fact, a closer look at the AETCOM model reveals an instrumental approach to training in prefabricated topics, such as: The foundations of communication, The cadaver as our first teacher, Working in a health care team, Case studies in bioethics, Dealing with death, Ethics and the doctor-industry relationship, Medical Negligence, and so on.
 A primary challenge here is the continued emphasis on functional capsules of information, on product, and not on approach or process or method.
 Students are indeed encouraged to explore the topics as pertains to their inclinations, but nothing in the module would teach them how to do this so as to include a wider spectrum of voices from various fields.
 The pedagogy outlined is primarily about proposing case studies for discussion and inviting students to settle back into the “problem-solving” model that has somehow become the hallmark of science education from the school curriculum itself.
-This model would preclude lateral thinking that starts with the premise that human societies are complex and not always amenable to logistical solutions that apply equally across multiple domains.
-In other words, the proposed model envisages AETCOM as taught in continuum with other health sciences subjects within the parameters of the same medical discipline, an unproductive reinforcement that will tick curricular boxes without creating space for the inclusion of alternate dimensions of understanding or methods of thinking as discussed in the following paragraphs.

-It is worth noting that while medical education is grappling with finding a suitable rationale for Humanities in its curriculum, for disciplines in the Humanities, such as Philosophy and Literature, the close engagement with body, health, suffering, wellbeing and mortality is already embedded and intuitive.
+This model would preclude lateral thinking that starts with the premise that human societies are complex and not always amenable to logistical solutions that apply equally across multiple domains It is worth noting that while medical education is grappling with finding a suitable rationale for Humanities in its curriculum, for disciplines in the Humanities, such as philosophy and literature, the close engagement with body, health, suffering, wellbeing and mortality is already embedded and intuitive.
 A student or practitioner of medicine exposed to this humanities-medicine engagement would already have access to wider, richer comprehensions.
 For instance, just as a class of Literary Studies or Gender Studies might read transgender activist A Revathi’s memoir The Truth About Me: A Hijra Life to explore articulations and experiences of flesh and identity, so too would a health sciences sensibility be enriched by understanding how an entire parallel cultural and medical economy flourishes around society’s inability to fully accommodate the liminal voice of a person transitioning between genders (11).